 It’s an absolute crime that Ugandan coffee is not on every supermarket shelf, world-wide, or perhaps it should remain the best-kept secret, only available from a few top-quality, artisan sellers.
 If you’re coming to Uganda, don’t go home without a bag (or two).
 And if you want to support gorilla conservation at the same time, take a bag of gorilla conservation coffee from these places

 ACHOLI AND KARAMAJONG JEWELLERY

 These tall, striking people from northern Uganda are well known for their bright colours and wonderful adornments.
 Their jewellery is so bold and beautiful – it’s great to shop but also great fun to sit with them and make your own.

-That is to say, made from bananas, not tasting of bananas although coconut and pineapple flavours are available, as well as original.
-This is the proper stuff (that won’t kill you) but you can also see how local moonshine is made, in the village, by visiting a still.
+Banana gin: that is to say, gin made from bananas, not tasting of bananas although coconut and pineapple flavours are available, as well as original.
+This is the proper stuff (the one that won’t kill you) but you can also see how local moonshine is made, in the village, by visiting a still.
 Join us in Uganda, the ‘party capital of East Africa’, for a tipple or two or take some home.

 I hear a deep, collective sigh in the office, “here she goes”.
 OK, I admit it, I love Ugandan art.
 We have so many people producing top quality, paintings, prints, ceramics, bronzes, carvings… and you have unrivalled access to visit these people in their studios, watch them work, chat, commission and buy at really reasonable prices.
 I am running out of wall space: you can easily roll yours to carry it home and frame it from there.
 They make classy, unusual gifts too.
 Be careful, it’s addictive.